0xLevitacao/mc-setup/README.md

 - AppleSkin - Shows hunger and saturation values in the HUD.

 - Better Ping Display - Displays each player's ping in the player list as a number.

+## Honorable mention

+- In-Game Account Switcher - Allows you to change which account you are logged in to in-game, without having to restart Minecraft. (i dont personally use this one, as i only play on one account, but i have tested it and it works well)